 #1: Climate Change and Sustainability

-Climate issues pervade corporate operations, from the sustainability of production choices and mining of raw materials to companies’ investments.
-Climate change is one of the biggest concerns for consumers, especially Gen Z. And the SEC is concerned as well – when the U.S. Securities and Exchange Commission solicited public input early in 2022, 75% of 550 individual responses supported mandatory climate disclosures in financial reporting.
-Sustainability audits are often separate from ESG audits, but they overlap significantly – the main difference is that sustainability audits are often internal and organizations are left to create their own definitions, while ESG frameworks are more specific and standardized.
+Climate change issues remain top of mind for the public and pervade corporate operations, from the sustainability of production choices and mining of raw materials to companies’ investments and greenhouse gas (GHG) emissions.
+Climate change and sustainability is one of the biggest concerns for consumers, especially Gen Z. And the SEC is concerned as well – when the U.S. Securities and Exchange Commission solicited public input early in 2022, 75% of 550 individual responses supported mandatory climate disclosures in financial reporting.
+Sustainability audits are often separate from ESG audits, but they overlap significantly – the main difference is that sustainability audits are internal and organizations are left to create their own definitions, while ESG frameworks are more specific and standardized.
+Climate-change-driven weather events have posed a special problem for companies, with travel, air quality, and supply chains affected.

 #2: Diversity, Equity, and Inclusion

 DEI initiatives have gained momentum in recent years, along with an increasing consumer focus on the social responsibility of the companies they support.
 Companies are increasingly held accountable for their actions to attract, recruit, and retain employees from diverse backgrounds.
 There have also been imperatives for transparency in pay structures to expose pay gaps, and a push for human resources and internal communications specialists to explicitly address how systemic inequality impacts hiring decisions and the employment history of industries.
-Stakeholders have increasing concerns that the organizations they support and work for are socially responsible both internally and externally.
+With the pandemic slowed down and return-to-office mandates issued, the labor landscape has changed, posing new challenges to DEI initiatives.

-ESG audits are dependent on the maturity of the organization putting them into practice, the type of product manufactured or service rendered, and the social context of your organization.
+The success of an ESG audit is dependent on the maturity of the organization, the type of product manufactured or service rendered, the auditing standards used, and the social context of your company.
 An ESG audit will help to determine the specific moves your company needs to take to shut down risks and capture opportunities most relevant to its goals.
 An ESG audit will also verify the accuracy of your ESG-related disclosures.
-Download our ESG Audit Checklist are some best practices to help you identify ESG risks and establish ESG controls.
+We’ve listed five steps for preparing for an ESG audit, but to learn more, download our ESG Audit Checklist for some best practices to help you identify ESG risks and establish ESG controls.

 #1: Inventory and Interview Your Stakeholders